JaviEzpeleta/h3lp-hackathon/README.md

 # h3lp.io 🌱 - Helping Help Others Help You

-A decentralized marketplace built on Lens Protocol that helps creators offer personalized products and services to their community.
+A permissionless marketplace built on Lens Protocol that helps creators offer personalized products and services to their community.

 # [Watch the video demo here!](https://javitoshi.com/videos/h3lp-demo-video.mp4)